 - It’s a perverse combination of technologies.
 It’s like using Outlook, but then you print your emails (in our case, Bitcoins) and paste them into a paper envelope (the equivalent of the ETF in this metaphor) and send them instead (via a traditional stock market).
 Send this “email” directly from one e-wallet to another to send.

 - Bitcoin ETFs would focus on the price fluctuations of this cryptocurrency rather than on their technological applications.

 - An increase in Bitcoin trade would lead to greater volatility, which would discourage mainstream users from using this technology.

-- In the virtual currency, the money market has not changed at all to generate interest on unused bitcoins held by ETFs – the principle on which all other traditional currency ETFs are based.
+- In the virtual currency, the money market has not changed to generate interest on new bitcoins held by ETFs – the principle on which all other traditional currency ETFs are based.

-- We have not yet reached a satisfactory conclusion on the factors that are a prerequisite for achieving viable crypto.
+- We have not yet reached a satisfactory conclusion on the prerequisite factors for achieving viable crypto.
 For this reason, it would not be appropriate for a leading regulator, such as SEC, to favor one crypto over another.

 Although gold has a much longer history, it still represents a non-productive good (it generates no interest, no dividends, no returns for minors, etc.).